freenas/freenas7/misc/readme.txt

 - Updated licence file with new translators name/emails
 - Upgrade Smartmontolls from 5.36 to 5.37
 - Add the HPN-SSH client (for preparing rsync and unison over ssh)
+- Permit to mount CDROM drive
 - fixed the display of 'DMA' in the place of the size when controller found non-ATA66 cable
 - WebGUI: Add all RAID information on the Diagnostic information page
 - New language: Romana (thanks to Laurentiu Florin Bubuianu)
-- Fixe the disk check mounted bug
+- Fix the disk check mounted bug

 FreeNAS 0.682b:
 - Fixed 0.681b bug: missing function (fdisk) and fsck tools that don't umount